Cutting planes for signomial programming: Introduction

 Convexifying high-order multivariate functions is a major challenge, and the available literature on convex underestimators for trivariate functions is relatively few.
+For supermodular functions, there are several classes of valid inequalities for their convex envelopes, see \cite{ahmed2011maximizing,atamturk2022supermodularity2,han2022fractional,Nemhauser1988}.
 In \cite{he2021new, he2022tractable}, the authors propose a novel framework for relaxing composite functions in nonlinear programs.
 Another approach is to use the intersection cut paradigm \cite{conforti2011} to approximate nonconvex functions.
 This paradigm can generate cutting planes to strengthen LP relaxations of NLP problems.
 Constructing intersection cuts involves finding an $\cS$-free set, where $\cS$ represents a nonconvex set defined by nonconvex functions.
 The study of intersection cuts originated in the context of NLP \cite{thy1985}.
 Gomory later introduced the concept of corner polyhedron \cite{gomory1969some}, and intersection cuts were explored in the field of integer programming \cite{balas1971}.
 The modern definition of intersection cuts for arbitrary sets $\cS$ is from \cite{dey2008, glover1973}.
 For more comprehensive details, we refer to \cite{andersen2010, basu2019, cornuejols2015sufficiency, del2012relaxations, dey2008, richard2010group}.
 Recent research has revealed $\cS$-free sets for various nonconvex sets encountered in structured NLP problems.
 Examples include outer product sets \cite{bienstock2019}, sublevel sets of DC functions \cite{serrano2019}, quadratic sets \cite{munoz2020}, and graphs of bilinear terms \cite{fischetti2020}.
 Intersection cuts have also been developed for convex mixed-integer NLP problems \cite{andersen2007, belotti2015conic, kilinc-karzan2016, modaresi2016} and for bilevel programming \cite{fischetti2018}.